TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 27/Psalms 27.13.md

 ---

-[ I had fainted], unless I had believed to see the goodness of Jehovah In the land of the living.
+I am still confident of this: I will see the goodness of Yahweh in the land of the living.